 Henry David Thoreau, The Writings of Henry David Thoreau, vol. 6

 In July we went to Shandong province in China to climb Taishan.
 To pay respect to this mountain and the pilgrimage we walked, documented and mapped with GPS...all the while wearing red.
 In effect, we painted Taishan red by walking everywhere in red.
-This action made manifest the pilgrimage itself, while also conceptually conjuring up an umbilical cord, or a red bloodline.
+This action made manifest the pilgrimage itself, while also conceptually conjuring up an umbilical cord, or a red bloodline.to learn your relation to matter, and so to your own body,

 The son of the sun